gcgallo/LikeAir/README.md

 then go to localhost:8000 (or whatever port you started your server on)
 you should be able to play around with the video overlays even with out a midi keyboard

-Alternatively, you can go to paidforby.github.io/LikeAir/examples/video_overlay and try running the online version.
+Alternatively, you can go [here](https://paidforby.github.io/LikeAir/examples/video_overlay and try running the online version.

 ## MIDI Keyboard
 MIDI is a standard for representing music notes as discrete data.
 However, it can be used and interpreted for any purpose.